nojronatron/BF-BMX/README-QuickStartGuide.md

 1. Extract the downloaded ZIP file to a new directory.
 1. Open the extracted ZIP directory and dobule-click "setup.exe". **Do not run Setup.exe without extracting the ZIP file first.**
 1. Follow the Installation Wizard prompts to complete the installation.
+1. The installer will complain the Publisher is not verified.
+This is expected because a short-expiration Developer Certificate is in use.
 1. The BF-BMX Desktop App will launch automatically.

 The Desktop App will also install a shortcut to the Start Menu, named "BFBMX.Desktop".